DaoCloud/DaoCloud-docs/docs/en/docs/storage/hwameistor/resources/lvm-nodes.md

 k8s-worker-4   10.6.182.103       default   default   Ready    8d
 ```

-### 2. Add the New Storage Node to the HwameiStor System
+### 2. Add the new storage node to the HwameiStor system

 To add a storage node, create a LocalStorageClaim resource to build a StorageClass for the new storage node.
 By doing this, the node will be successfully added to the HwameiStor system.
 Follow the steps below: